 Sites on this list are sites specifically focused on women or dedicated to a specific woman in history.
 There are many sites where women plaid an important role in the site but the site is not dedicated to them.
 These can include the Oak Ridge Unit of the Manhattan Project National Historical Park.
 Women were in charge of monitoring the enrichment of uranium during World War II.
 Another site is the Lowell National Historical Park, the workforce of the textile mills was mostly young women.
 These are just a few sites where women played a significant role.
 Also not included on this list are national parks where women spearheaded the movement to protect them.
 We will be doing a separate list to honor these women.

 As I was researching for this article I found discovered an interesting fact.
-Two sites are dedicated to the women’s rights movement, four sites are dedicated to honoring African-American women, two are dedicated to the wives of presidents and two other are to organization founded by women or women in the workforce.
+Two sites are dedicated to the women’s rights movement, four sites are dedicated to honoring African-American women, two are dedicated to the wives of presidents and two other are to an organization founded by women or women in the workforce.

 National Parks Dedicated to the fight for Women’s Rights

 Women’s Rights National Historical Park

 Women’s Rights National Historical Park honors the early women rights activists.
 Over an afternoon of tea, five women were lamenting their role in society.
 Lucretia Mott, Mary Ann M’Clintock, Martha Wright, Elizabeth Cady Stanton, and Jane Hunt decided it was time to hold a convention on women’s rights.
 They didn’t delay.
 10 day after than afternoon tea, the Seneca Falls Convention was held.
 This two-day convention was held on July 19-20, 1848 in Wesleyan Chapel.
 This convention created the Declaration of Sentiments and laid the foundation for fight for women’s rights in the United States.